 Winter is coming.
 And the animal kingdom is making its preparations.
 Spend your autumn wowed by the wonders of nature and watch as as the animals busy themselves foraging, feasting and laying the foundations for their next generations.
 Here’s our list of places dotted around the UK to spot some terrific autumn animals.

 The Badger Bar, Rydal

 In autumn, badgers are building up their fat stores for the winter.
-A popular feasting spot for the badgers of Rydal village (30 minute walk from YHA Grasmere) is the back garden of The Badger Bar.
+A popular feasting spot for the badgers of Rydal village (30-minute walk from YHA Grasmere Butharlyp Howe) is the back garden of The Badger Bar.
 Each night at dusk, people gather to watch the resident clan eat their evening meal.

-RSPB Minsmere is home to one of the largest wild herds of red deer outside Scotland.
+RSPB Minsmere is a great spot for identifying the incredible autumn animals what come out to play and is home to one of the largest wild herds of red deer outside Scotland.
 It’s rutting season, which means a lot of strutting, bellowing and battling by the males of the species.
 The stags are best seen from the viewpoint on Westleton Heath which is open daily.
 In addition to the deer, you might spot the rare stone-curlews, green woodpeckers and rabbits.